sagemath/trac_to_gh/Issue 1785.md

 # Issue 1785: bug in creating points on elliptic curves over extension fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1785

 Original creator: was